-Revive your family’s spirit of adventure in the Seychelles with activities from searching for lost pirate treasure to feeding giant tortoises.
+Revive your family’s spirit of adventure during a family holiday in the Seychelles with activities from searching for lost pirate treasure to feeding giant tortoises.
 Here’s our guide to the best family adventures in the Seychelles.

 A short boat ride from Victoria, Mahé, is the National Park of Moyenne Island, a Robinson Crusoe-style desert island with no human inhabitants and over 100 giant tortoises.
 Parents will enjoy the rare biodiversity of the island while kids will adore the legend that says the two graves belong to pirates who also buried their treasure somewhere on the small island.

 2. Experience a thrilling zip line ride through the jungle canopy on Mahé

 Based at Constance Ephélia, SMAC Adventures offer adventure sports including zip lining, rock climbing and abseiling for adults and children over 4.
 See the beautiful forests and mountains of Mahé in a new and exhilarating way on eight different zip lines up to 120m long.
 Or try scaling the island’s natural granite crags with climbing for beginners through to advanced.
 Check out the fun on SMAC’s Facebook page.